2025 Boston Red Sox season: July 7–9, vs. Colorado Rockies

 Looking to feast further on the Rockies (who with the defeat amassed their 70th loss in just 91 games), Boston would send Brayan Bello to the hill on Tuesday to start the middle game of the series opposite Colorado's Kyle Freeland.
 The offense started off slow on both sides, with no runs being scored between the two teams through the first five innings of play.
 However, in the bottom of the 6th, with Romy González on second and Roman Anthony on first, Trevor Story hit a blooper into right field to score González and move Anthony to third, and with a fielder's choice, Story himself would find himself on second in scoring position.
 Colorado would turn to their bullpen to try and exit the inning, but it would not be successful, as Juan Mejía would give up a two RBI double to Cedanne Rafaela.
 The next batter, Jarren Duran, would drive in Rafaela to quickly give the Red Sox a 4–0 lead.
 Although the Rockies got out of the inning without further damage, Bello would continue to pitch excellently against the weak Colorado lineup, facing only three batters in the top of the 7th despite leading off the inning by hitting Mickey Moniak.
 In the bottom of the 7th, Boston would continue its offensive surge.
 After Marcelo Mayer singled with one out, González would triple to score him.
 The next two batters, Anthony and Rob Refsnyder, would single and walk, respectively, and Story would cap it off with a three-run home run for his fourth RBI of the game.
 After another Rockies pitching change, Zach Agnos would strike out Rafaela before giving up a solo home run to Duran, who hammered the ball 456 feet for the longest home run at Fenway Park this season thus far.
 Bello would carry a no-hitter into the 8th inning, however, after a quick first out, Rockies outfielder Brenton Doyle would end the no-hit bid with a single.
-Bello would be unphased however, as he would retire the next two batters.
+Bello would be unfazed however, as he would retire the next two batters.
 After a 1-2-3 bottom of the 8th, Bello entered the 9th inning looking to earn his first ever complete game and shutout of his career.
 Also at 87 pitches, he was in contention for the Maddux.
 Unfortunately for Bello, the shutout and Maddux bid would end after letting up a leadoff single to Tyler Freeman and then a two-run home run to Hunter Goodman.
 Bello would then retire three of the next four batters, earning his first career complete game, amassing ten strikeouts while giving up five hits and only walking one.
 The 10–2 win gave the Red Sox their fifth consecutive victory, and their seventh in their past eight contests.
 Boston would look for the sweep against the hapless Rox on Wednesday night with Lucas Giolito looking to continue his recent success pitching opposite the Rockies' Antonio Senzatela.